 - Tailor the update to groups where you are sharing.

 Like all marketing, and social media marketing in particular, these aren’t hard and fast rules.
-You can experiment with your own followers on each platform to see what works best.
+You can experiment with your own followers on each platform to see what writing for social media style works best.

 Your turn!
-What are your favorite writing rules for social media platforms?
-And how do you approach Google+ updating?
+What are your favorite rules of writing for social media platforms?